Sunday, 24 April 2016

 She had arrived at the view – Sayan mountains and forests spread out beneath an immensity of sky and sunlight.

 And Mathew Arnold, she thought, smiling.
-Faintly sensing the sublime was there – and looking as far as the nomad terrains of Sohrab and Rustum, and the Roma culture of The Scholar Gypsy – and then collapsing completely into the life of a repressive civil servant.
+Faintly sensing the sublime was there – and looking as far as the nomad terrains of Sohrab and Rustum, and the Roma culture of The Scholar Gypsy – and then collapsing completely into the life of a civil servant.
 Then Auden – more collapsed shamamism, but much less influential than Tolkien: the work from before the collapse filled with a brightness that is missing from what follows.
 And the wildly radical dreamer, George Eliot, who nonetheless did not see the secret suppression-sorcery within Feuerbach, who was an anti-religion thinker, but who was a Hegelian, and who was therefore embroiled in a hidden pious delusion of the overall development of “the spirit.”
 Mary Ann Evans, swept up in fact by an ambient delusory source of optimism, and impelled therefore to write stories of the grinding of ordinary reality, broken only by tragedy.

 And somehow all of this is beneath an oneiric sky in the form of the serene, escape-toward-wider-realities sorcery of Shakespeare – the forest, the bank where the wild thyme blows… The forest is gone, but it is still there.
 And there is a sense in which, because it is gone, it is even more present.
-In that people don’t know where it was, in the more fertile, south and eastern parts of the county the dreamers who hear of it are likely to think it used to be also in those areas, covering these terrains in their minds with a forest that in fact never existed in Shakespeare' time.
+In that people don’t know where it was, in the more fertile, south and eastern parts of the county the dreamers who hear of it are likely to think it used to be also in those areas, covering these terrains in their minds with a forest that in fact never existed in Shakespeare's time.

-And to the northwest it is perhaps particularly important to leap toward the sublime: there is perhaps a conformist, zealous-pious industry and melancholy that has replaced the forest, a something that impels toward the false outside that is ceated by religion, and toward gravity in all its forms.
+And to the northwest it is perhaps particularly important to leap toward the sublime: there is perhaps a conformist, zealous-pious industry and melancholy that has replaced the forest, a something that impels toward the false outside that is created by religion, and toward gravity in all its forms.
 A gravity that could kill, in the same way as the forest was killed.
 Tolkien and Auden were infected, but left.
-Nick Drake left, but when he returned to Tanworth-in-Arden...
+Nick Drake left, but when he returned to Tamworth-in-Arden...
 Easy to imagine the same thing having happened to Christine McVie, or Steve Winwood - but they also left.
-Birmingham, a city fortunate enough to be haunted by the forest it destroyed, but only fortunate if you go in some sense toward the forest, the "beyond" of ordinary reality.
+Birmingham, a city fortunate enough to be haunted by the forest it destroyed, but only fortunate if you go in some sense toward the forest, toward the beyond of ordinary reality.

 *